AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch4.md

 You might be asked to stop taking or avoid certain herbal supplements when on a systemic therapy.
-Some supplements can aႇect the ability of a drug to do its job.
+Some supplements can affect the ability of a drug to do its job.
 This is called a drug interaction.

 It is critical to speak with your care team